High-contrast random composites: homogenisation framework and new spectral phenomena: Introduction

-Section \ref{s:conv of spectrum} is dedicated to the study of the limit of $\Sp(\AA^\e)$.
-To this end we introduce a function $\beta_\infty(\l,\o)$ (where $\o$ is an element of the probability space), which is a ``local-global'' analogue of $\beta(\l)$, and a set $\mathcal G$, characterised by $\beta_\infty(\l,\o)$ and the spectrum of the operator $-\Delta_\OO$.
-In a similar way as $\beta(\l)$ helps one to understand the spectrum of $\AA^\hom$, $\beta_\infty(\l,\o)$ is used to characterise the limiting spectrum.
-While $\beta(\l)$ is deterministic by definition, $\beta_\infty(\l,\o)$ is defined via realisations of a probabilistic quantity in the physical space.
-We prove that $\beta_\infty(\l,\o)$ is, in fact, deterministic, i.e. $\beta_\infty(\l,\o) = \beta_\infty(\l)$, for a.e. $\o$ (Section \ref{ss:betainf}).
-An intuitive explanation of the difference between the two functions is as follows: the values of $\beta(\l)$ are determined via the ergodic limit (in other words from the global average distribution of inclusions), whereas the values of $\beta_\infty(\l)$ are determined, loosely speaking, by the areas with the least dense distribution of the inclusions ({\it non-typical areas}).
-The first of the two main results of the section (Theorem \ref{th4.1}) is that the Hausdorff limit of $\Sp(\AA^\e)$ is a subset of $\mathcal G$.
+Section \ref{s:conv of spectrum} is concerned with the study of the limit of $\Sp(\AA^\e)$.
+To that end, we introduce a function $\beta_\infty(\l,\o)$ (where $\o$ is an element of the probability space).
+We use $\beta_\infty(\l,\o)$ to define a set $\mathcal G$ which, as we prove later, contains the limit spectrum.
+While $\beta(\l)$ in the present setting is the stochastic analogue of its counterpart in the periodic case, $\beta_\infty(\l,\o)$ is a new object which has no analogues in the periodic setting.
+An intuitive explanation of the difference between the two is as follows: the values of $\beta(\l)$ are determined via the ergodic limit (in other words, from the global average distribution of inclusions), whereas the values of $\beta_\infty(\l)$ are determined, loosely speaking, by the areas with the least dense distribution of the inclusions ({\it non-typical areas}).
+The first of the two main results of the section (Theorem \ref{th4.1}) is that the limit of $\Sp(\AA^\e)$ is a subset of $\mathcal G$.
 We do not know whether $\mathcal G$ is the actual limit in general.
-However, under an additional assumption of finite-range correlation of the distribution of inclusions in space, we assert that $\lim_{\e \to 0}\Sp(\AA^\e) = \mathcal G$ (Theorem \ref{th4.4}), which is the second main result of the section.
-The key observation for the proof of this statement is that under the said assumption the existence of arbitrary large cubes with almost periodic copies of any sample of space is guaranteed due to the law of large numbers, leading to the recovery of the values of $\beta_\infty(\l)$ for $\l\in \mathcal G$ on such cubes and a relatively explicit construction of approximate eigenfunctions of $\AA^\e$.
-We give the proof of Theorem \ref{th4.1} in Section \ref{ss:4.3}, while in Section \ref{ss:4.4} we provide auxiliary statements on existence of cubes with almost periodic arrangement of inclusions.
-Finally, in Section \ref{ss:4.4} we prove Theorem \ref{th4.4}.
-In the last subsection we consider a range of examples illustrating the results of the section.
+However, under an additional assumption of finite range of dependence of the spacial distribution of inclusions, we establish that $\lim \Sp(\AA^\e) = \mathcal G$ (Theorem \ref{th4.4}), which is the second main result of the section.
+We give the proof of Theorem \ref{th4.1} in Section \ref{ss:4.3}, while in Section \ref{ss:4.4} we provide auxiliary statements on the existence of cubes with almost periodic arrangements of inclusions.
+Finally, in Section \ref{ss:4.5} we prove Theorem \ref{th4.4}.
+In Section \ref{cubesfilled} we provide several examples illustrating our results: namely, we consider a (non-periodic) example where $\beta_\infty = \b$ (and, thus, $\lim \Sp(\AA^\e) = \Sp(\AA^\hom)$) and those where this is not the case, i.e. $\lim \Sp(\AA^\e) \neq \Sp(\AA^\hom)$.